frederic-perez/AmE-dictionary/data/idioms.md

 __at its best__ :three: Of or at the highest standard of quality possible. _You’ll love their new album; it’s simply jazz at its best._ _An excellent tribute to nature at its best._
 __at its worst__
 __at large__ :three::hammer:
-__at length__ :four::hammer: _At length a messenger entered the camp site and sought out King._ _Terms were discussed at length in open session._
+__at length__ :five::hammer: _At length a messenger entered the camp site and sought out King._ _Terms were discussed at length in open session._
 __at loggerheads__
 __at odds__ :nine: (be at odds) In disagreement; in conflict. _The overhaul have put Pemex and the Energy Ministry at odds._ _They’re often at odds._ _They are at odds over the best way to lead the committee._
 __at once__ :two::hammer: